 One aspect that sets the T48G (and the T48S) from its category counterparts is its 16 VoIP accounts.
-That’s a lot as most desk phones come with 6 to 8 accounts.
-If you work with only 1 or 2 lines, 16 might seem like over the top.
-But a high-level manager who has to straddle between the company’s international branches on a daily basis would surely think otherwise.
+That’s a lot, as most desk phones have 6 to 8 accounts.
+If you work with only 1 or 2 lines, 16 might seem over the top.
+But a high-level manager who has to straddle between the company’s international branches daily would surely think otherwise.

 Keep in mind

-In case the T48G is the perfect fit for your office, it is strongly recommended to either buy it by the end of 2020 or go for the Yealink T48S.
-Yealink actually discontinued the manufacturing of their T48G series from April 2020, which means they will be getting harder to find and the support will be lacking after a year or two.
+If the T48G is the perfect fit for your office, it is strongly recommended to buy it by the end of 2020 or go for the Yealink T48S.
+Yealink discontinued manufacturing their T48G series in April 2020, which means they will be getting harder to find, and the support will be lacking after a year or two.

-Overall, Yealink T48G and T48S are rock-solid desk phones with a premium feel to them.
-They are definitely heavy-use phones tailored for individuals with busy schedules.
-They passed all the technical requirements with flying colors without compromising on user experience or looks.
+Overall, Yealink T48G and T48S are rock-solid desk phones with a premium feel.
+They are heavy-use phones tailored for individuals with busy schedules.
+They passed all the technical requirements with flying colors without compromising user experience or looks.

-Favorite things about it: reliability, overall wonderful user experience, 16 VoIP accounts, crisp and clear sound.
+My favorite things about it: are reliability, overall wonderful user experience, 16 VoIP accounts, and crisp and clear sound.

-Least favorite things about it: non-adjustable back stand, built-in Bluetooth would have been nice.
+The least favorite things about it: the non-adjustable back stand and built-in Bluetooth would have been nice.